Everest Base Camp Trek from Lukla – 8 days

 - first-rate acclimatization, which gives high success rates and fulfilling enjoyment

 - Trek to both Everest Base Camp and Kalapathar.
 The views leave you breathless

 - In addition to immense rugged mountains, witness everything from still alpine lakes and glacial plains to frothy milky rivers and valleys covered in pink blossoms, depending on the season of your trip

 - A trek like this gives you the great bonding experience of a lifetime and the genuine friendship formed between members of your small group will stay with you forever.

 - Your first views of the mighty Himalayan range on the included flight from Kathmandu to Lukla – the famous airport in the sky, are your welcome warm-up to a great trip.

 Is this your ideal trek?

-Trekking in the Everest region is all about altitude.
+Trekking in the Everest region is all about attitude.
 By its very nature adventure travel involves that you be prepared for the unexpected.
 In far-flung and developing countries do not expect the standards you are used to at home.
 Remote areas are sometimes unpredictable and itineraries may be altered.
 To enjoy your trip and get the most out of your adventure it is important that you are flexible, positive, and eager to take on all the challenges that arise from your Everest base camp odyssey.
 If you’re a greenhorn in the wilderness world then this trek would be ideal for you.